legal herstory pioneers

 In 1942, served as a member of the advisory board that created the Women's Army Corps.

-Biography: Smithsonian, Women's History
+Biography: Wikipedia, Smithsonian, National Women's History Museum

 Corinne Claiborne ("Lindy") Boggs